 * Support — The soles of your feet should be snug against the footbed of the shoe.
 If this is not the case, the footbed should be removed and replaced with an orthotic device or custom insole.

-The staff at When the Shoe Fits has a reputation for superior service, with customers that are not only loyal but regularly refer others as well.
-This reputation is maintained by the high level of personal attention we give each customer.
-When we get to know you and your needs, you can be assured that our recommendations and suggestions will have your best interests in mind.
+When the Shoe Fits reputation for superior service is maintained by the high level of personal attention we give each customer.
+When we get to know you and your needs, you can be assured that our recommendations and suggestions will have your best interests and comfort in mind.

-Because fit is a critical part of foot comfort, we recommend people visit our store to be fitted so we can help ensure their footwear fits and functions properly.
-Our staff has extensive experience fitting shoes and a certified pedorthists on-site to help you find suitable footwear.
+Because fit is a critical part of foot comfort, we encourage you to visit our store so we can help ensure your footwear fits and functions properly.
+Not only is our staff extensively trained to fit shoes properly, but an on-site certified pedorthist is on hand to help you find suitable footwear and support devices.

 Ten Rules for Proper Shoe Fit

-Shoe sizes tend to vary among different brands and styles, so don’t get stuck on one specific size.
+- Shoe sizes tend to vary among different brands and styles, so don’t get stuck on one specific size for all shoes you buy.
 Focus on fit rather than size.

 - Buy the right shoe for the job.
 If you need a good walking shoe, don’t go for that attractive but ill-suited dress shoe.